1van-C/My-projects/README.md

 # My projects

-Here you will find some of the programs that I have developed throughout my career.
+Here you will find some of the scripts and projects that I have developed throughout my career.

 #